 Look in the Recycle Bin

 Hopefully you have been doing backups.
 If so, you can recover an earlier version of your file through the recovery service in backup.
-It might be a day old, but better to lose a day than lose everything, right?
+It might be a day old, but it’s better to lose a day than lose everything.

 How to Recover Deleted Files Using File History

-If you don’t have any backups and your file is not in the trash, you might want to try one of the many file recovery programs out there, either a free one or a commercial app like Easy Undelete*, Undelete 360*, or Pandora Recovery*.
+If you don’t have any backups and your file is not in the trash, you might want to try one of the many file recovery programs out there, either a free one or a commercial app like Piriform Recuva*, or Stellar Data Recover*.

-Another possibility to consider: have you emailed the file to anyone?
+Another possibility to consider: Have you emailed the file to anyone?
 Have you saved a copy on a cloud-based service like DropBox*, iCloud*, or SkyDrive*?
-If so, you might be able to grab a copy from there, and even if you lose the most recent changes again, it is better than nothing.
+If so, you might be able to grab a copy from there.
+Again, even if you lose the most recent changes, it is better than nothing.

 However you approach it, there are lots of options to explore after you realize you have accidentally deleted a photo, document, spreadsheet, report, or other file.
 And get those backups going too, so next time you need to find a deleted file, you have more options.

-For new computer options, visit the Intel Product Finder.
-It is the best place to find a whole range of new computers with Intel Inside®.
-The tool is easy to use and can help you decide which new computer fits your life best.
+For new computer options, visit Computer Systems and Devices.
+It is the best place to find a whole range of Intel-powered computer systems.
+The tool is easy to use and can help you decide which new computer fits your needs.